Immerse yourself in the Cape’s wondrous beauty.

 Snorkel with seals

-At the Cape Fur Seal Colony in Oudekraal, you’ll find hosts of these playful creatures suntanning on the rocks and frolicking in the waves, where they’re occasionally joined by dolphins, whales and penguins.
-Adrenalised Diving provides snorkeling trips for groups of up to eight people, allowing you the opportunity to see the Cape’s iconic marine-dwelling mammals up close.
+At the Cape Fur Seal Colony at Duiker Island in Hout Bay, you’ll find hosts of these playful creatures suntanning on the rocks and frolicking in the waves.
+The tour runs for about two-and-a-half hours in total, with half an hour set aside for meeting the team and kitting up.
+Time in the water with the seals amounts to about 40 to 60 minutes on average, allowing you the opportunity to see the Cape’s iconic marine-dwelling mammals up close.

-We like to call it the Uber of Camping, because Hey Pioneer will set up a camping site for you at a location of your choice.
+We like to call it the Uber of Camping, because they will set up a camping site for you at a location of your choice.
 That’s right, they’ll supply the tent, deliver it, and kit it out with all the bells and whistles you need.
-Talking about bells, their elegant bell tents – perfect for outdoor weddings and parties, families and small groups – come in various shapes and sizes, and there are also smaller tents available for children or singles accommodation.
-Additional equipment, including braai grids, utensils, cooler boxes, clay ovens, tables and chairs, is also available for rent.
+Talking about bells, their elegant bell tents – perfect for outdoor weddings, parties, and small groups.

 If you’re looking for a unique way to celebrate a special occasion, let Hey Pioneer handle it from start to finish – they’ll even clean up at the end of your glamping getaway.